Subscribe Here!

 Sample: The Stanford community is deeply curious and driven to learn in and out of the classroom.
 Reflect on an idea or experience that makes you genuinely excited about learning.

-As you approach this topic, it’s important to remember that while you can be undecided (except for schools that ask that first question), you can’t be uninterested.
+As you approach this topic, it’s important to remember that applying undecided does not mean uninterested.
 Colleges want to hear your curiosity in these responses.
-It’s very likely you’ll change majors or pathways in college (frankly, it’s what most American colleges are built to encourage).
-But what leads to academic success is a spark of an interest, so make sure you’re demonstrating those sparks.
-Here’s how.
+You’ll likely change majors or pathways in college (frankly, it’s what most American colleges are built to encourage).
+But what leads to academic success is a spark of interest, so make sure you’re demonstrating those sparks.

-4 Tips on How to Write This Well
+4 Tips on How to Write the "Academic Interests" Supplemental Essay

-1) Share honest stories about yourself and how you became interested in these subjects.
+Share honest stories about yourself and how you became interested in these subjects

 Origins of interest sound like this: